daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 INSERT INTO users (name, email) VALUES ('Jack Dorsey', 'jack.dorsey@gmail.com');
   ```

-You should have similar screen like the one below
+You should have a similar screen to the one below.

 ![screenshot of inserting records to table](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_6.jpg)

 ### Read Data from Table
-**Example**: This SQL query selects all records in the table `users` and return them.
+**Example**: This SQL query selects all records in the table `users` and returns them.

 ```sql
 SELECT * FROM users WHERE name = 'Mark Zuckerberg';
   ```

-Your output should display something similar
+Your output should display something similar.

 ![screenshot of selecting a record from the table](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_7.jpg)